 Most of us realise that happiness is an inside job on one of two typical occasions.
-The first is when you get everything you thought you ever wanted... and then you find yourself still unable to find exhilaration in life.
+The first is when you get everything you thought you ever wanted... and find yourself still unable to find exhilaration in life.
 The other is when you lose everything you thought you could not do without... and then find out you have to find another way to feel good.

-Why happiness is an inside job
+Happiness is an inside job: meaning

 Inside vs outside

-We all recognize that happiness is an internal experience, a feeling that runs through our being.
+We all recognize that happiness is an internal experience; a feeling that runs through our being.
 Still, we mostly expect it to come as a result of external circumstances.

 I have experienced the manifestation of this truth more than once in my life.

 The latest incident happened recently.
-I finally realised a goal I had set for myself three years ago – to invest in real estate.
+I finally achieved a goal I had set for myself three years ago – to invest in real estate.
 It was a modest investment by all means, but it was enough in my mind.
-I had been working myself to oblivion for three years to gather enough money and buy a property; a small house in the countryside for my daughter and me to enjoy some time in nature every now and then.
+I had been working myself to oblivion for three years to gather enough money to buy a property; a small house in the countryside for my daughter and me to enjoy some time in nature every now and then.

 I kept promising myself that once I achieved this goal I would take it easy with work and start enjoying my life a bit more.
 I will be happily relaxed, knowing that we have everything we need.
 No more sleepless nights and stressful days filled with fatigue.

-If this were not the case, we would see massive differences in happiness based on various external factors such as age, marital and socioeconomic status, education, religion or competencies.
+If this were not the case, we would see massive differences in happiness based on various external factors such as age, marital and socioeconomic status, education, religion or such.
 But we do not.
 Even though consistent and assumably causal, the differences revolve between 10% and 15%.

 And the reason?
-Those people understand that happiness is an inside job.
+These people understand that you cannot buy happiness – it comes from within.
 One cannot rely on good luck or attainments to be joyful.
-We need to do the work inside.
+We need to do the work inside to feel contentment.

 Job vs passivity